MADH95/JSONLoader/README.md

 }
 ```

-Note that much like starter decks, any number of tribes can be defined in a single '*_tribe.jldr2' file.
+Note that much like starter decks, any number of tribes can be defined in a single '_tribe.jldr2' file.
 Also note that if a tribe doesn't have a choiceCardBackTexture, one will be auto-generated based on the tribe's icon.

 ## Encounters

-The latest version of JSON Loader allows you to create encounters.
+JSONLoader also allows you to create encounters.
 To do this, your file needs to end in '_encounter.jldr2' and should look like this:

 ```json
 {